 Note: Excluding PMI Duty Free.
-World Bank report issued in 2023 is used on a comparative basis for income-level classification.
-For definition of low- and middle-income markets, see Glossary.
+World Bank report issued in 2023 is used on a comparative basis for income-level c middle-income markets, see Glossary.

 Devices

 Some of our smoke-free products-such as our heat-not-burn products and e-vapes-require the use of electronic devices together with consumables.
 These quality devices rely on innovative technologies and incur significant development and production costs to ensure they meet our science-based harm reduction objectives.